2021–2022 Malaysian floods: Preparations

 Prior to the floods, the Kelantan Welfare Department prepared RM1.3 million (US$309,500) for relief efforts.
 The National Disaster Command Centre (NDCC or NADMA) had planned 5,731 temporary shelters (known locally by its Malay abbreviation, PPS) that could accommodate over 1.6 million victims across the nation for emergency purposes.

 On 16 December, the Malaysian Meteorological Department (MMA or MetMalaysia) issued an orange alert for all districts of Kelantan and Terengganu and yellow alerts for Pahang, Perak, Kedah and Penang until 17 December.
 On the same day, flood warnings were issued by the National Flood Forecasting and Warning Centre (PRABN) to two districts at Kelantan (Kuala Krai District and Jeli District).
 The NDCC advised on the activation of state- and district-level disaster management committees following the alert.
 MetMalaysia subsequently issued an amber alert for persisted rainfalls across the Klang Valley.
 This alert was later raised to a red alert (the maximum level), and was expanded to neighbouring states, including Pahang.
-The Klang Gates Dam released 25 percent of its reservoir in stages after water levels exceeded acceptable ranges.
+The Klang Gates Dam released 25 per cent of its reservoir in stages after water levels exceeded acceptable ranges.
 By 18 December, flood operation centres were activated in all districts of Kelantan.
 Later that night, Tuan Ibrahim, the Minister of Environment and Water, released an emergency statement requesting immediate preparations at Kuala Lumpur from floods after the breaching of four main rivers across the city.
 The SMART Tunnel was activated amidst the increasing precipitation, and achieved record-high diversion volumes of approximately five-million cubic meters of flood water.

 Staff and displaced residents of relief centres were regularly screened for COVID-19 to prevent outbreaks from occurring.